FMSoftCN/HybridOS-Lite/README.md

 HybridOS has two versions.
 One is for intricate applications with a full-featured browser.
 Of course the system requirement is a little higher, such as over 256M storage, and over 1G RAM.
 But in IoT devices, no spare resources support this version, because of the limitation of hardware.
 So, another version, HybridOS Lite is the best chioce.

+The codes in this repositroy tell you how to program applications with HybridOS Lite.

-## Feature of HybridOS Lite
+## Features of HybridOS Lite

-## Architecture of director
+## Architecture of this directory

 ```
-hybridos-lit/
+hybridos-lite/
 ├── build-lib
 │   ├── fetch-all.sh
 │   └── build-all.sh